solenebutruille/Encord_BE_Assignment/README.md

 - **Algorithmic complexity**: how does the performance of the submission scale with regards to its input
 - **Efficiency**: how efficient is the solution.
 Our test suite includes test cases that might not fit entirely into memory.
 The solution is expected to handle multi-gigabyte inputs without running itself out of memory.

-## Solution

-1. Code Location
-The code of the program is in tetris_project.
-2. Code Execution
-The entry point of the program is app.py and can be run using ` python3 app.py `.
-3. Input data
-The code expects on the prompt to receive data representing a sequence of Tetris pieces entering the grid.
-On each line, a comma-separated list of entries is exepcted.
-Each entry consists  of a single letter representing the shape of the piece (Q, Z, S, T, I, L, or J) and a single-digit representing the column index where the piece enters the grid.
-4. Output data
-A single integer for each line of input representing the height of the remaining blocks in the grid after processing all the pieces from that input line.
-5. Generate executable file
-In order to generate the executable file, cd into tetris_project and run `pyinstaller --onefile app.py`